pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

    `BucketV2` inputs such as `policy` and `accelerationStatus` are to be replaced by side-by-side resources `aws.s3.BucketPolicy` and `aws.s3.BucketAccelerateConfigurationV2`.

-2. To avoid replacing the buckets and risking data loss, we recommend manually migrating the Bucket resources via `pulumi import`
+2. To avoid replacing the buckets and risking data loss, migrate via `pulumi import`

-3. If replacing buckets is not a concern for your use case, consider a simpler migration procedure with `pulumi up`
+3. If replacing buckets is not a concern for your use case, use a simpler migration procedure via `pulumi up`

 ## Migrating with `pulumi import`

-This migration path is recommended in situations when replacing the bucket in the AWS account is not acceptable.
+This migration path is best for when replacing the bucket in the AWS account is not acceptable.
 After performing the steps your Pulumi program and state will be updated to track buckets using the new resource without executing any changes against the actual cloud account.
 The steps involve:

 - Find URNs for legacy Bucket Pulumi resources using `pulumi stack export`
 - Determine the actual bucket name(s)